 Eligibility: Stanford Faculty, Staff & Students

-The Energy Innovation Transfer Program helps inventors bridge the gap between sponsored research and technology commercialization through targeted funding to help facilitate development of prototypes, conduct market research and refine business plans.
+The Innovation Transfer Program helps inventors and entrepreneurs bridge the gap between sponsored research and technology commercialization for innovative sustainability products and business models.
+The Program provides targeted funding to help facilitate development of prototypes, conduct market research and refine business plans.
 The latter will heavily leverage the many on-campus entrepreneurship resources.
-The Energy Innovation Transfer Program advisory board, mentors and affiliates will provide input as part of the proposal evaluation process and provide mentorship and guidance to individual projects.
+The Innovation Transfer Program staff, mentors, and affiliates will provide input as part of the proposal evaluation process and provide mentorship and guidance to the ventures.
 Applications are accepted on a rolling basis.

 TomKat Center energyCatalyst Grants

-By augmenting course curriculum with experts and experiences, TomKat Center for Sustainable Energy’s energyCatalyst grants aim to cultivate interdisciplinary thinking and introduce sustainable energy concepts and opportunities to Stanford students.
-TomKat energyCatalyst Grants can be used to subsidize class trips; guest lecturers in a class; and materials for course projects or demonstrations.
-Examples of successful grant applications might include taking a class on an industry or site tour; inviting an industry expert or guest researcher to give a lecture to a class; or purchasing materials for demonstrating, prototyping or testing technology for a course project.
+By augmenting course curriculum with experts and experiences, TomKat Center for Sustainable Energy’s energyCatalyst grants aim to cultivate interdisciplinary thinking and introduce sustainability concepts and opportunities to Stanford students.
+TomKat energyCatalyst Grants can be used to subsidize group projects; class trips; guest lecturers in a class; and materials for demonstrations or prototyping.
+Examples of successful grant applications might include taking a class on an industry or site tour; inviting an industry expert or guest researcher to give a lecture to a class; or purchasing materials for demonstrating, prototyping or testing technology for a course project or student group.
 Funding is limited to one grant per course per quarter.